jitendra1282/OS_LAB_Project/Team13_Project1_xv6CustomizeSystemCalls/README.md

 ### Key concepts :

--Signals are stored in struct proc
+- Signals are stored in struct proc
--Execution is handled in usertrap()
+- Execution is handled in usertrap()
--Signals act when process returns to user mode -Demonstrates asynchronous process control
+- Signals act when process returns to user mode
+- Demonstrates asynchronous process control

 ### Conclusion